teratron/gonn/README.md

 func main() {
 	// New returns a new neural network
 	// instance with the default parameters,
-	// same n := nn.New("perceptron")
+	// same n := nn.New("perceptron").
 	n := nn.New()

-	// The neuron bias, false or true n.SetNeuronBias(true)
+	// The neuron bias, false or true. n.SetNeuronBias(true)

-	// Array of the number of neurons in each hidden layer n.SetHiddenLayer(3)
+	// Array of the number of neurons in each hidden layer. n.SetHiddenLayer(3)

-	// Activation function mode
+	// Activation function mode.
 	n.SetActivationMode(nn.ModeSIGMOID)

-	// The mode of calculation of the total error n.SetLossMode(nn.ModeMSE)
+	// The mode of calculation of the total error. n.SetLossMode(nn.ModeMSE)

-	// Minimum (sufficient) limit of the average of the error during training n.SetLossLimit(.001)
+	// Minimum (sufficient) limit of the average of the error during training. n.SetLossLimit(.001)

-	// Learning coefficient, from 0 to 1
+	// Learning coefficient (greater than 0 and less than or equal to 1). n.SetLearningRate(nn.DefaultRate)
-	n.SetLearningRate(nn.DefaultRate)

-	// Dataset
+	// Dataset.
 	input  := []float64{1, 1}
 	target := []float64{0}

-	// Training
+	// Training dataset.
 	_, _ = n.Train(input, target)

-	// Writing the neural network configuration to a file _ = n.WriteConfig("perceptron.json")
+	// Writing the neural network configuration to a file.
+	_ = n.WriteConfig("perceptron.json")
 }
 ```